micahjstudio/micahjstudio.com/content/about.md

 ![me](/images/me.png)

-I suppose I'm also a kind of ameteur coder, I've build a couple of basic websites like this one.
+I'm also a kind of ameteur coder, I've build a couple of basic websites like this one.

 I built this website as a means of presenting myself to potential employers, at the moment I'm seeking a drafting job, in the future It will be for jobs as a lisenced architect.